RER NG

-RER NG (French: RER Nouvelle Génération, English: RER New Generation) is a double-deck, dual-voltage electric multiple unit trainset that is currently under construction.
-Also known as the Class Z 58000 and Class Z 58500, the trainsets are expected to operate on line D and line E of the Réseau Express Régional (RER), a hybrid suburban commuter and rapid transit system serving Paris and its Île-de-France suburbs.
+The RER NG (RER Nouvelle Génération), also known as the X'Trapolis Cityduplex and classified as Class Z 58000 and Class Z 58500, is a double-deck, dual-voltage electric multiple unit trainset operating on line D and line E of the Réseau Express Régional (RER), a hybrid suburban commuter and rapid transit system serving Paris and its Île-de-France suburbs.
+The trainsets entered service in November 2023 on line E, and in December 2024 on line D.

-The trainsets were built by a consortium of French manufacturer Alstom and Canadian conglomerate Bombardier.
-The RER NG is considered to be a part of Alstom's X'Trapolis Duplex platform and is an evolution of several generations of double-deck trainsets built by the consortium, including the Z 2N, MI 2N, and MI 09 series.
+The trainsets are manufactured by a consortium of French company Alstom and Canadian company Bombardier Transportation.
+The RER NG is part of Alstom's X'Trapolis Duplex platform and is a development of previous double-deck trainsets built by the consortium, including the Z 2N, MI 2N, and MI 09 series.

+Final assembly takes place at Alstom's factory in Valenciennes and the former Bombardier plant in Crespin, while the car bodies are manufactured at Alstom's plant in Česká Lípa, Czech Republic.

 History

-As Île-de-France Mobilités and SNCF prepared to extend the RER E line west across Paris, the agencies issued a invitation to tender for new trainsets for the line and overall fleet replacement.
+As Île-de-France Mobilités and SNCF prepared to extend the RER E line west across Paris, the agencies issued an invitation to tender for new trainsets for the line and overall fleet replacement.
 Several manufacturers responded including a consortium of Alstom and Bombardier, CAF, and Siemens.

 Ultimately, the €3.75 billion contract was awarded to Alstom and Bombardier on 6 January 2017.
 The consortium had previously built several generations of double-deck trainsets, including the Z 2N, MI 2N, and MI 09 series.
 Similar to those earlier contracts, Alstom would build the two end cars, which contain the cabs, while Bombardier manufactured the intermediate cars.
 The contract will supply 255 trainsets, 130 for the RER E and 125 for fleet replacement, which are planned to be assigned to the RER D, replacing older trainsets.

 In October 2018, Île-de-France Mobilités purchased an additional 64 trainsets for fleet replacement, increasing the total contract to 371 trainsets.

-In spring 2020 the first trainset started testing in the Czech Republic.
+In spring 2020, the first trainset started testing in the Czech Republic.

+On April 26, 2023, Alstom announced the exercise of a first option for the supply of 60 additional trainsets, bringing orders to 131 trainsets.

+The first six-car Z 58000 trainsets were introduced to regular passenger service on line E of the RER on 13 November 2023.
+Introduction of seven-car Z 58500 trainsets on line D followed on 13 December 2024.

 Description

 The design of the RER NG is similar to Bombardier's Regio 2N trainsets with a mix of single and double-deck cars.
 The single-level end cars are designed to offer level boarding that accommodates disabled passengers who are unable to use stairs and standing passengers traveling short distances.
 The double-deck intermediate cars accommodate seated passengers traveling longer distances.

-RER NG trainsets will have two configurations:
+The RER NG trainsets are being built in two different configurations: